Probing the Quantum Nature of Gravity through Classical Diffusion: Conclusion

 \section{Conclusion}

-If gravity is classical in the sense of being a LOCC, then not only it cannot entangle initially separated quantum systems~\cite{bose2017spin,marletto2017gravitationally}, but—this is the first main result of this work—it must also induce diffuse motion in those systems.
-This fundamental feature paves the way for a radically new and significantly more accessible class of experiments aimed at testing the nature of gravity.
+If gravity is classical, then not only it cannot entangle initially separated quantum systems~\cite{bose2017spin,marletto2017gravitationally}, but—this is the first main result of this work—it must also induce diffuse motion in those systems.
+This fundamental feature paves the way for a new and significantly more accessible class of experiments aimed at testing the nature of gravity.
 Instead of requiring the engineering and manipulation of quantum states of massive systems to assess whether their evolution adheres to the unitary dynamics predicted by quantum gravity or deviates from it, one can perform an essentially classical experiment involving macroscopic masses, where their motion is precisely monitored.

-While the first class of quantum experiments demands multiple technological breakthroughs to reach the necessary level of control of quantum coherence, the second class is, though challenging, within the reach of near-term technology.
-This constitutes the second key result of this work.